The principles we follow

 The CPS Board provides strategic leadership and is collectively responsible for delivering our organisational objectives.
 It plays a key role in ensuring that the organisation is equipped to provide a professional, efficient and high quality service.

-Monica Burch - Non-executive Director
+Monica Burch - Lead Non-executive Board Member and Chair

 Monica has had a long and distinguished legal career, retiring as chair and senior partner at Addleshaw Goddard LLP in 2016.
 As a lawyer, she practised in the fields of commercial litigation and international arbitration, advising on a wide range of claims in a number of jurisdictions.
 In 2010, Monica was appointed a Recorder of civil cases.

 In addition to Chairing the CPS Board, Monica sits on the Nominations, Leadership and Remuneration Committee.
 She is also a non-executive director at Lloyds underwriter Ark Syndicate Management Limited and at Argenta Private Capital Limited, a Non-Executive Director of law firm Shoosmiths LLP and a member of the Advisory Council of The Mentoring Foundation, a not-for-profit foundation assisting women to reach the top of large organisations.

 Stephen Parkinson is the Director of Public Prosecutions.

 Simon was the former Chief Operating Officer and Chief Financial Officer at The Wellcome Trust, and Chief Administrative Officer at Fidelity International.
 For most of his professional life he was a senior audit partner at PwC, leading the firm’s Investment Management and Real Estate practice globally.

 Simon is the Chair of the CPS Audit and Risk Assurance Committee.
 Outside of the CPS he chairs the boards of Aon UK and Henderson International Income Trust.